 One of the most important ways in which they differ from other types of loans is that they often offer features that make it possible for only part of the loan to be used at the start and the rest pulled down in stages as required.

 Staged payment as part of the structure of a building loan can be extremely useful but there are some factors of which you need to be aware.
-Depending on the type and conditions of the loan it is often a requirement that an inspection be carried out before the funds are discharged.
+Depending on the type and conditions of the loan it is often a requirement that an inspection is carried out before the funds are discharged.

-From the lenders perspective it makes sense to carry out an authorized inspection before each part payments are paid out on a building loan.
+From the lenders perspective, it makes sense to carry out an authorized inspection before each part payments are paid out on a building loan.
 This is because a lender needs to be sure that each stage of the project is proceeding on track and on budget.
 If they check before each stage is paid out, it provides some added security.

 From the perspective of the person in charge of the building loan, it is important to understand that there can be a delay between a stage of a building being completed and the money for that stage being made available.
 There are also a number of things that may need to be done to fit the requirements of the lender.
-An example of this is that many lenders require that that windows are fixed into position before that stage is considered to be completed.
+An example of this is that many lenders require that those windows are fixed into position before that stage is considered to be completed.
 The windows and frames may be on site but if they are not fixed into place, the lender may consider that stage of construction is incomplete.

 Details like this when working to a tight budget on a building loan can make the difference between whether the project is a success or not.
 It is another reason why it is vitally important to arm yourself with knowledge before you start and also to enlist an organisation or individual who can help you navigate the various pitfalls and dangers.